dominicparga/devcontainer/README.md

 The following (incomplete) tree is supported.
 In general, every file in custom can be removed and calling `dotfiles custom` will recreate the default version of it.
+So playing around with this project is only cricital in the case that own changes in custom are removed manually. ;)

 The idea behind the custom folder is, besides supporting private files (e.g. ssh-configs), to reduce the need of forking/merging the project.
 Every symlink will link to a file in custom, that usually executes the draft outside the custom folder per default.